 - Spectroscopy: The QPL houses a suite of quantum photonic device testing and benchmarking tools for characterizing nonlinear quantum photonic circuits, semiconductor nanophotonic structures, quantum emitters, and 2D materials.
 Additional capabilities include time-resolved micro-photoluminescence, resonance fluorescence with high-NA imaging, and rapid spatial scanning capabilities.

-- Quantum Optics: We utilize superconducting nanowire single-photon detector arrays and time-correlated single-photon counting modules for photon correlation measurements with ~10 picosecond resolution across 8 channels.
-Experiments include second-order auto-correlation spectroscopy, Hong Ou Mandel interferometry, Franson interferometry, and tomography.
+- Quantum Optics: We utilize superconducting nanowire single-photon detector arrays and time-correlated single-photon counting modules for photon correlation measurements with ~20 picosecond resolution across 8 channels.
+Experiments include second-order auto-correlation spectroscopy, Hong Ou Mandel interferometry, Franson interferometry, and quantum state tomography.

 - Quantum Opto-Electronic Microscopy: We've developed a novel microwave-optical heterodyne spectroscopy probe for studying hybrid electro-opto-mechanical quantum systems at 10 mK.